loopbackio/loopback.io/pages/en/lb3/index.md

 Check out the [LoopBack Developer Forum](https://groups.google.com/forum/#!forum/loopbackjs) to ask questions and discuss how you are using LoopBack.

-{% include note.html content ="[IBM API Connect](https://developer.ibm.com/apiconnect/) is an end-to-end API management solution that uses LoopBack to create APIs, and provides integrated build and deployment tools.
-For more information, see [Installing IBM API Connect](Installation.html#install-ibm-api-connect-developer-toolkit).
+{% include note.html content ="[IBM API Connect v5](https://developer.ibm.com/apiconnect/) is an end-to-end API management solution that uses LoopBack to create APIs, and provides integrated build and deployment tools.
+For more information, see [Installing IBM API Connect v5](Installation.html#install-ibm-api-connect-developer-toolkit).
 " %}

 **If you are an IBM customer, for technical support see the [IBM Support Portal](http://www-01.ibm.com/support/docview.wss?uid=swg21593214).**